ESF:BPE_BAS2 Bachelor Thesis Seminar 2 - Course Information

 - Bachelor Thesis Seminar typically takes the form of individual work and individual consultations with the supervisor.
 According to specific instructions from the supervisor, a presentation or defense of the research may also be a part of the seminar.

 - Assessment methods

-- The credit for the seminar is granted by the supervisor based on the work that is done on the Thesis during the semester.
-The condition for granting a credit is finalization of the Thesis according to the instructions given by the supervisor.
+- The credit for the seminar is granted by the supervisor based on the work done on the Thesis during the semester.
+The condition for granting credit is the finalization of the Thesis according to the instructions given by the supervisor.

 - Language of instruction

 - Study Materials